gotchoices/MyCHIPs/lib/agent3/doc/README.md

 ## Gotchas
 - The Actions collection in the World DB is a shared queue where servers can tell eachother perform actions.
 No relation to our actions class.
-- Currently a user's peer_cid is different on different servers, although Kyle has plans to change this.
+- Currently a user's id is unique only on their host server, while the peer_cid is unique to the world.
+This means two users with different peer_cids could have the same id on a server when one is downloaded as a peer.
+Kyle is working to make peer_cids the only identification needed and remove the need to download a user as a peer.

 ## Glossary